Faithwinn/Earthquake-Data-Exploration-Correlation-and-Spatial-Patterns/README.md

 stations    Number of stations that detected the event

 # ScatterPlot
-The plot shows a slight downward trend — deeper earthquakes tend to have marginally lower surface magnitudes — but with substantial scatter, hinting at a weak relationship.
+The plot shows a slight downward trend which means that deeper earthquakes tend to have marginally lower surface magnitudes.
+But it has substantial scatter, hinting at a weak relationship.